fishdeity/iRO-Missing_Features_Additions/README.md

         - Make a shortcut of iteminfo.bat and place on desktop for easier access.
       - If you wish to go back to original, delete **iteminfo.lub**, then rename the **iteminfo2.lub** to iteminfo.lub.
       - customeffects.lua will be generated, it contains custom light effect for items
-        - You can add/remove anything you like in here.
+        - You can add/remove anything you like in here, open with Notepad.
       - customsprites.lua will be generated, similar but with sprites instead.

 # Changelog #
 Check out [dev branch](https://github.com/fishdeity/iRO-Missing_Features_Additions/tree/dev_branch) if you like to see some file changes through Git w/o opening the gpfs.
+- 2024 March 26:
+  - **maps_added_and_fixed.gpf**: Sonic mini map added.
+Also copy pasted edits over for resnametable.txt
+  - **zoom_farther_out.gpf**: Zoom added for Sonic map.
+Also changed shift + scroll wheel from -5 to -1.
 - 2024 March 6:
   - Illusion of Labyrinth update.
   - **card_art_missing_added.gpf**: Copy pasted my edits to updated files.
 Added missing Dead King Card's card art.